13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 • If relevant: Have you ever tried quitting?
 If the answer is affirmative, ask probing questions: What made you want to quit?
 How long did you quit for?
 Did you use any strategies to help you quit?

 • If relevant: Have you ever thought of quitting?
-If the answer is negative, respond in a non-judgmental way: “If you ever want to discuss quitting let me know; there are many resources to help you.”
+If the answer is negative, respond in a nonjudgmental way: “If you ever want to discuss quitting let me know; there are many resources to help you.”

 Client interest in quitting smoking/vaping and collaborative intervention are both important for a successful outcome.
-Interventions must be tailored to each client; many options are available: counseling, cognitive-behavioral therapy, support groups, pharmacology treatments (e.g., nicotine replacement therapy), smartphone applications, and short text message services.
+Interventions must be tailored to each client; many options are available: counseling, cognitive behavioral therapy, support groups, pharmacology treatments (e.g., nicotine replacement therapy), smartphone applications, and short text message services.
 Sometimes even a brief discussion about the risks and a recommendation to quit smoking or vaping is sufficient.

 You should consider both relational and structural health promotion approaches related to smoking and vaping tobacco-related products.
 For example, a client’s success in cessation can be affected by their intimate and physically close relationships with family, friends, and work colleagues.
-Another issue to consider is that access to smoking or vaping cessation resources can be costly and are not necessarily covered by provinces and territories.
-Many primary care clinics may offer group support, counselling, and access to nicotine replacement at no charge, so it can be helpful to encourage clients to access these resources.
+Another issue to consider is that access to smoking or vaping cessation resources can be costly and are not necessarily covered by health insurance.
+Many primary care clinics may offer group support, counseling, and access to nicotine replacement at no charge, so it can be helpful to encourage clients to access these resources.
 You may also advocate for healthy social policy around smoking and vaping cessation and support and participate in the development of educational campaigns and resources about how smoking affects health.

 Cannabis

-Cannabis can have positive and negative effects on the neurological system (Miller et al., 2027; Newton & Newton, 2020).
+Cannabis can have positive and negative effects on the neurological system (Miller et al., 2020; Newton & Newton, 2020).
 Some research has reported that cannabidiol (CBD) oral solution can be used effectively to help control seizures (Miller et al., 2020; Newton & Newton, 2020),

 Probing questions related to cannabis could include: